lnwAitJi/lnwAitji.github.io/README.md

 # **__AitJi's Website!__**
-You can looking my website by [Click Here](https://lnwaitji.github.io/Home/)
+- You can looking my website by [Click Here](https://lnwaitji.github.io/Home/)
+- What should i do next?